 You’re in for a spectacularly delicious meal regardless of where you sit.
 For dinner, start with the goat cheese crepes before feasting on sinfully delicious entrees like a pecan-crusted drum, double-cut pork cups, or a New Orleans classic, shrimp and grits.
 Afterward, stroll around Jackson Square for a lovely little date night.

 Address: 613 Royal St, New Orleans, LA 70130

-Both of those dishes are famous all around New Orleans (especially at Commander’s Palace but since that famous blue landmark is not in the French Quarter, it only gets an honorable mention on this list).
+Both dishes are famous all around New Orleans (especially at Commander’s Palace, but since that famous blue landmark is not in the French Quarter, it only gets an honorable mention on this list).
 And all the while, your brunch will be scored to the sounds of sweet live jazz music from talented local musicians.

 See Related: Best Road Trips in the USA